 Postgraduate scholarships and prizes

-Short-listed applicants will be invited to attend an interview in London in June 2016.
+The deadline for applications will be 7 April 2016 and short-listed applicants will be invited to attend an interview in London on 1 June 2016.

 IET Postgraduate Scholarship for an outstanding researcher

 To assist IET members working towards a doctorate for research in engineering or technology at an internationally recognised university with a high reputation for research.